 An allocatable variable or component is declared with a rank (dimensionality) but without data.
 It is associated with data by an allocate statement and is then said to be allocated.
 If it is an array, the allocate statement provides it with bounds.
 Its data is released to the system by a deallocate statement and it is then said to be unallocated.
 Its initial status is unallocated.
 Its allocation status is either allocated or unallocated.
 While it has many of the properties of a pointer variable, it cannot give rise to memory leakage or a dangling pointer.
 Assignment among allocatable variables of the same rank copies their data.

-4.9 Object orientation model
+4.9 Polymorphism

+Fortran supports object orientation with single inheritance.
+A derived type may be extended to form a new type with all the components of its parent type and may have additional components.
+The extended type also has a parent component with the name of the parent and the type and type parameters of the parent.
+A variable may be declared as polymorphic; it has a declared type and a dynamic type that may be any extension of the declared type.
+A type declaration may declare that procedures are bound to the type; each has a binding name that may be the same as its procedure name and usually has a dummy argument of the parent type that is given the pass attribute.
+A type-bound procedure is invoked as if it were a component of the object; if the procedure has an argument with the pass attribute, the corresponding actual argument is omitted from the argument list and the invoking object is passed automatically.
+Binding names are inherited by extensions of the type but may be overridden by a specification for the same name in the definition of an extended type.
+Which procedure is invoked in a type-bound reference is determined by the dynamic type of the object through which the procedure is referenced.
+To execute alternative code depending on the dynamic type of a polymorphic entity and to gain access to the dynamic parts, the select type construct is provided.

 4.10 Parallelism

 4.10.1 Images and coarrays